“All good things– trout as well as eternal salvation– come by grace and grace comes by art and art does not come easy”

 Norman MacLean, A River Runs Thru It

-I earn a living and a life hanging on to a busy Seattle fire truck and from splitting and wrapping bamboo into fly rods.
+I earn a living and a life hanging on to a busy Seattle fire truck and from splitting and wrapping bamboo into fly rods, and from writing.
 It is a stretch to identify my working-self as anything more than a tradesman, certainly not an artist.
 A blue collar life, I have to shower after work.
 Not before.
 At the same time, there is some impulse toward art; the attempt to mend ideals, aesthetics and craft into something of value and use; and to make it beautiful.

 If a Shuksan split-cane fly rod is anything, it is just and only that.
 The rod is tool of utility and purpose.
 Yet, each rod is made in the end to be retired and passed down as a symbol and a reflection of its owner’s wonder for trout and alpine rivers, and the high country he dreams Home.
 For that reason, the rod is made to last.